Chapter 2 Working with Unix

 ## toc.txt

-Looks like our makefile works!
+works!
 The make command is extremely powerful, and this section is meant to just be an introduction.
 For more in-depth reading about make I recommend Karl Broman’s tutorial or Chase Lambert’s makefiletutorial.com.

 2.7.1 Summary

-• Rules are made up of targets (files to be built), commands (a list of bash commands that build the target), and dependencies (files that the target depends on to be built).
+are text files that contain a list of rules.- Rules are made up of targets (files to be built), commands (a list of bash commands that build the target), and dependencies (files that the target depends on to be built).

-1. Hashing is the transformation of a string of characters into a usually shorter fixed-length value or key that represents the original string.
-Hashing is used to index and retrieve items in a database because it is faster to find the item using the shorter hashed key than to find it using the original value.
+Hashing is the transformation of a string of characters into a usually shorter fixed-length value or key that represents the original string.
+Hashing is used to index and retrieve items in a database because it is faster to find the item using the shorter hashed key than to find it using the original value.↩